eFirst: First responders e-learning package

 • Identify and seize potential electronic evidence, including “live data” forensics.

-• Gain awareness on digital forensics, cybercrime, the Internet and its services, the Internet of Things, encryption and decryption, dark web, cryptocurrencies, and other topics.
+• Gain awareness on digital forensics, cybercrime, the Internet and its services, the Internet of Things, encryption/decryption, dark web, cryptocurrencies, and other topics.

-• Assist victims of crimes facilitated by using new technologies when taking the complaint, starting a criminal case, and providing first help.
+• Assist victims of crimes facilitated by the use of new technologies when taking a complaint (asking specific crime-related questions), starting a criminal case, and providing first help and basic advice on these types of crimes.

 • Advise on how to use the NOMORERANSOM tools and other non-commercial solutions.